aquasecurity/trivy-operator/CONTRIBUTING.md

 This uses the `go build` command and builds binaries in the `./bin` directory.

-To build all Starboard binaries into Docker images, run:
+To build all Trivy-operator binary into Docker images, run:

 ```
 make docker-build